goldsmith/Wikipedia/README.rst

 Beside these two important differences, this fork is identical to the `master version <https://github.com/goldsmith/Wikipedia>`_ in installation, test, and functionalities.

-"Search Wikipedia, get article summaries, get data like links and images from a page, and more.
-Wikipedia wraps the `MediaWiki API <https://www.mediawiki.org/wiki/API>`__ so you can focus on using Wikipedia data, not getting it."
+Search Wikipedia, get article summaries, get data like links and images from a page, and more.
+Wikipedia wraps the `MediaWiki API <https://www.mediawiki.org/wiki/API>`__ so you can focus on using Wikipedia data, not getting it.

 .. code:: python